Extension for Google Classroom™

 - Are they doing their own work in individual assignments?

 - Are they contributing evenly enough in group work?

-Have you ever gone through the revision history in Google Docs?
+Have you ever gone through the revision history in Google Docs (or Sheets, Slides, Sites, or Drawings)?
 There's so much information there, but it's tedious to dig it out for even a single document of any size, and it's too inefficient to examine it for the work of a whole class.

 Classwork Zoom takes those many kinds of information from the revision history and visualizes them in a timeline, making it immensely faster and easier to understand and actually use it in decisions to benefit your classes.
 Not just for a single document -- for a whole class at once!
 Just select the assignment(s) you want to add, and you can see all of the work visualized, including a hover preview of comments, suggestions, and text that may have been pasted.

-Note: Classwork Zoom visualizes information about (1) student work in Google Drive that is assigned (2) through Google Classroom, including (3) assignment deadlines from the class calendar.
+Note: Classwork Zoom visualizes information about (1) student work in Google Docs, Sheets, Slides, and Drawings that is assigned (2) through Google Classroom, including (3) assignment deadlines from the class calendar.